|January 30||Depart home.||Not included||Not included|

 White Rhino near Lake Nakuru

-February 20, Thursday — Back to Nairobi, visit Natural History Museum and flights home
+February 20, Thursday — Back to Nairobi and flights home

 Throughout the safari you will have choices to either maximize time in the field for photography and wildlife viewing, take time for walks in the lodge vicinity (an excellent way to find the many small birds that are so exceptional in East Africa), or simply enjoy relaxing at the lodge.
-Today at Lake Nakuru, decide how to most enjoy your final morning on safari in Kenya.
-Choose a before-breakfast game drive, a walk on the lodge grounds, or a chance to relax before leaving the national park.
-At midday, we'll drive back to the Mayfair in Nairobi.
+Full morning at Lake Nakuru, decide how to most enjoy your final morning on safari in Kenya; Choose a before-breakfast game drive, a walk on the lodge grounds, or a chance to relax before leaving the national park.
+After breakfast take a walk on the lodge grounds, return for an early lunch before we drive back to Nairobi.
 On the way south through the Rift Valley, pass by Lake Elementaita, then up the Eastern Rift Wall to Nairobi.
-We'll check into our dayrooms at the Mayfair and then visit the outstanding Museum of Natural History to see bird, mammal, and cultural exhibits.
-The museum also has a gift shop with reasonable prices for books and crafts, which benefit their very worthwhile projects.
-Return to the hotel by 4:30 pm, then depart for the Nairobi Kenyatta International Airport (NBO) if flying out this evening.
+We'll check into our dayrooms at Ole-Sereni.
+Depart for the Nairobi Kenyatta International Airport (NBO) if flying out this evening.
 Optionally, if you'd like to stay overnight to fly the next day or you are continuing on our Mountain Gorilla Trek extension, please let us know to arrange an overnight for you (cost not included).
 Dinner is on your own.

 February 21, Friday — Arrive home or continue on Mountain Gorilla Trek extension